adam-hurwitz/wellness-oi/groin-recovery.md

         - Pull the leg in the opposite direction of the resistance in a slow and controlled motion
         - Keep the knee straight with the toes and foot at 90ºs to the leg
         - Do 10-25 reps per set
-    - Switch sides and repeat
+    - Switch sides after a complete set and repeat
     - *See [Hip Labral Tear Stretches & Exercises](https://youtu.be/yZLMCAzKZz8?si=Lm7f3NhNZy-BF0G4&t=32) on YouTube*
 - 3-way steps
     - Aka Monster walk